emil-jacero/cue-oam/catalog/traits/kubernetes/README.md

 # Kubernetes Atomic Traits

-This directory contains a comprehensive collection of atomic traits for Kubernetes resources, organized by functional category.
+This directory contains a comprehensive collection of atomic traits for Kubernetes resources, organized by functional domain.
 These traits provide OAM v2alpha2 definitions for all major Kubernetes resource types.

 ## Directory Structure